No. 87 Squadron RAAF: Reactivation

 No. 87 Squadron was reactivated as the Air Force's air intelligence squadron on 1 July 2006.
 It is part of the Information Warfare Directorate within the RAAF's Air Warfare Centre.
 The squadron's headquarters is located at RAAF Base Edinburgh and its seven Tactical Intelligence Flights (TIFs) are situated with all flying Force Element Groups of the Air Force as well as with Combat Support Group.

 The squadron is responsible for providing air intelligence and counter-intelligence analysis and combat targeting support to on-going Air Force operations.
 Personnel in the squadron comprise Air Intelligence Officer, Armament Engineer, Air Combat Officer, Air Intelligence Analyst (GEOINT, SIGINT and OPINT), Air Surveillance Operator, and administrative, computer systems support and logistics trade groups.
-The squadron has a total strength of 140 permanent and 30 reserve personnel stationed at five different bases.
+As of 2007, the squadron had a total strength of 140 permanent and 30 reserve personnel stationed at five different bases.

 In March 2011, No. 87 Squadron was awarded the Markowski Cup for being the most proficient non-flying squadron in the Air Force for 2010.
 Previously in September 1948, No. 87 Squadron had also won the Duke of Gloucester Cup for the most proficient flying squadron of the RAAF, in recognition of its photographic survey work.